microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 In addition to the concept of Window and Content Processes, we'll also be introducing another type of categorization for window processes.
-These are "Monarch" and "Servant" processes.
+These are "Monarch" and "Peasant" processes.
 This will allow for the coordination across the various windows by the Monarch.

-There will only ever be one monarch process at a given time, and every other WT window process is a servant process.
-However, we want this system to be redundant, so that if the monarch ever dies, one of the remaining servant processes can take over for it.
+There will only ever be one monarch process at a given time, and every other WT window process is a peasant process.
+However, we want this system to be redundant, so that if the monarch ever dies, one of the remaining peasant processes can take over for it.
 The new monarch will be chosen at random, so we'll call this a probabilistic elective monarchy.